KLK3 Protein

 Kallikrein-5 Human Recombinant

-KLK5 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 252 amino acids (67-293) and having a molecular mass of 27.8kDa.
+Recombinant human KLK5, produced in E.coli, is a single, non-glycosylated polypeptide chain comprising 252 amino acids (67-293) with a molecular weight of 27.8kDa.
+A 25 amino acid His-tag is fused to the N-terminus of KLK5, which is then purified using proprietary chromatographic techniques.

 Shipped with Ice Packs